Private Federated Frequency Estimation: Adapting to the Hardness of the Instance: Adapting Count Sketch to the Hardness of the Instance

 In the second set of experiments, we run simulations on the ``Colossal Clean Crawled Corpus'' (C4) dataset \citep{bowman2020c4}, which consists of clean English text scraped from the web.
 We treat each domain in the dataset as a user and calculate the number of examples each user has.
 The domain size $d=150,868$, which is the maximum example count per user.
-We randomly sample $n=150,000$ users from the dataset.
+We randomly sample $n=15,000$ (so $n\approx d/10$) users from the dataset.
 We fix the sketch length to be $L = 5$.
 Other parameters are the same as the Gowalla dataset.
 The results are presented in Figures \ref{fig:cs:single}(d) and (e), and are consistent with what we have observed in the Gowalla simulations.

 In the third set of experiments, we run simulations on a Twitter dataset Sentiment-140 \citep{sentiment140}.
-The dataset contains $d = 739,972$ unique words from $N=659,497$ users.
-We randomly sample one word from each user to construct our experiment dataset.
-The number of rounds $M=10$, and in each round, $n = N/10 = 65,949$ clients participate.
+The dataset contains $d = 739,972$ unique words from $659,497$ users.
+In the experiments, we randomly sample $n = 65,949$ (so $n$ is in the scale of $d/10$) users as our clients and randomly sample one word from each user as the client data.
 The algorithm setup is the same as in the Gowalla experiments.
 Results are provided in Figures \ref{fig:cs:single}(g) and (h), and are consistent with our prior understandings.